domoszlai/clj-ipc/README.md

 ## State

 `clj-ipc` is work in progress.
 Its main limitations at the moment:

-* Although, the scope of the project is to handle all kind of inter-process communication, it currently works with Unix Domain Sockets only.
+- Although, the scope of the project is to handle all kind of inter-process communication, it currently works with Unix Domain Sockets only.
-* It uses blocking Socket API calls by `junixsocket`, thus it needs to create many threads to be able to provide an async API.
-It is not adviced to use this library if you have more than a handful of connections to deal with.
+- It uses blocking Socket API calls by `junixsocket`, thus it needs to create many threads to be able to provide an async API.
+Use the library accordingly.

 ## Releases

-It is released to [clojars.org](https://clojars.org) for testing purposes.
+It is released to [clojars.org](https://clojars.org).

 Dependency information: